Customize Companion Hub compose and traefik config

 Modify the the settings

-Open the cihome/state/settings.json file with your prefered editor.
+Open the state/settings.json file inside your Hub data root (ROOT_FOLDER_HOST) with your preferred editor.

 Your settings file will look something like this: